laurachri-hall/LitRPG-Library/README.md

 - Many thanks to my family for all their support, especially Dad who did a lot of testing for me.
 - Thank you to my course facilitator Amy Richardson for her amazingly positive support, guidance and advice.
 Her ability to handle all situations in a calm manner is inspiring.
 Amy's README and TESTING from her [Free Fido Project](https://github.com/amylour/FreeFido_v2) were also used as a basis for my own.
-- Good wishes and thanks to all the members of my bootstrap course.
+- Good wishes and thanks to all the members of my bootcamp course.
 They are an amazing group of individuals and it has a pleasure working with them all.
 - Immense gratitude to go to all the members of the Coding Coach Slack channel, especially Roo and John.
 I wouldn't have made it through without their help!